cliffclive/datasciencemvp/README.md

 --------
 Removed files:

 (See https://datasciencemvp.com for tutorials on how to integrate these with your projects.
+And drop me a comment if you're eager to get started with any of these and I haven't written a post about them yet.
 These tools may be unfamiliar to new data scientists, and the intention behind this version is to get you up and running as quickly as possible.)

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── data